TanveerMittal/Feature_Type_Inference_Capstone/Random_Forest_Experiements/experiements/DescriptiveStatisticSubset-Data/README.md

-## Benchmark Labeled Data
+## Benchmark Labeled Data (Calculated using subset of column data)

-* data_train and data_test contains the base featurization split of the raw CSV files

-* 10_sample_data_train and 10_sample_data_test contains the base featurization split of the raw CSV files with 10 sample values as base features
+* 0.X_sample_data_train and 0.X_sample_data_test contains the base featurization split of the raw CSV files calculated from only 0.X proportion of the column data

 * y_act column in the files denote the ground truth label.
 The coding of the labels is given as follows: